 Qualifying for Public Service Loan Forgiveness (PSLF)

-To qualify for Public Service Loan Forgiveness (PSLF), there are certain eligibility criteria that you need to meet.
+It would help if you met specific eligibility criteria to qualify for Public Service Loan Forgiveness (PSLF).
 Working in public service can offer significant benefits.
-It’s important to understand the requirements and take the necessary steps to ensure you’re on track.
+Understanding the requirements and taking the necessary steps to ensure you’re on track is essential.

 Eligibility Criteria for PSLF